Kasbo

-Carl Garsbo (born 12 October 1995), better known by his stage name Kasbo, is an electronic record producer and DJ, originating from Gothenburg, Sweden.
+Carl Garsbo (born 12 October 1995), better known by his stage name Kasbo, is an electronic music producer and DJ, originating from Gothenburg, Sweden.
 Starting his music career in 2013, he released multiple songs independently and through labels such as Monstercat, Foreign Family Collective and bitbird.
-He also released a couple songs on NoCopyrightSounds, those being "Steps", and "Horizon".

 In 2017, he released the singles "Lay It on Me", "Bleed It Out" and "Snow In Gothenburg".
 When the fourth single, "Aldrig Mer" was released, Kasbo announced his debut album, Places We Don't Know, released on 23 March 2018 through Counter Records and Foreign Family Collective.

 Career

 2013–2016: Early career

-Kasbo started in November 2013, with a collaboration with Just a Gent on "Sovereign".
+Kasbo started in May 2013 with a track "Horizon" (promoted by NCS), followed up by a collaboration in November 2013 with Just a Gent on "Sovereign".
 His debut song, "Reaching", dropped in May 2014 through Slimkat Records and UKF.
 The song, "Kaleidoscope", was released in September as his debut through Monstercat, along with "Again" in August.
 That same month, he collaborated with Father Dude for "Time".
 Yet, in October, "World Away" was released on ODESZA's label, Foreign Family Collective.

-His debut extended play (EP), Umbrella Club EP, was self-released on October 7 as a free download.
+His debut extended play (EP), Umbrella Club EP, was self-released on October 7.

 "Call" was the only song released by him in 2016, within November, featuring vocals from Cheney.
 In December, he was featured on the mix SnowTape Vol. 5, during the SnowGlobe Festival, releasing "ID" as part of the track listing.